Answers to commonly asked questions about dogs' ACL/CCL ligament injury and treatment

 drug, is very close to the name Cartrophen.
 Rimadyl is Carprofen.
 Since Carprofen (Rimadyl) is also prescribed

 for joints, there is a risk of a misunderstanding.
 Except for short-term limited situations, I advise against the use

 of Carprofen (Rimadyl)for the reasons explained above under 'Pain Medication?
 Inflammation Reducing Medication?

 after about 12 weeks he seems to be staying about the same for a couple of weeks now."

 A dog may improve nicely for a few months,

-then have a period of time where improvement seems to slow or stop.
+then improvement seems to slow or stop.
 If this is the case, first try reducing activity

 for a few weeks to see if you might have moved ahead too fast and need to cut back so that improvement can resume.
 If